grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 This document defines a way to authenticate one party of a Transport Layer Security (TLS) communication to another using a certificate after the session has been established.
-This allows both the client and server elicit proof of ownership of additional identities at any time after the handshake has completed.
+This allows both the client and server to solicit proof of ownership of additional identities at any time after the handshake has completed.
 It also allows for both the client and server to spontaneously provide a certificate and proof of ownership of the private key to the other